zeyuanxuan/lisa-leap/README.md

 ## 💾 Installation

-To install the latest version of using pip, simply run:
+To install the latest version using `pip`, simply run:

 ```bash
 pip install lisa-leap